 Professors: Dr. Cynthia Caywood & Dr. David Hay

 Additional Information: ENGL fuflills English major requirement and Literature core requirement.
-THEA fufills Theatre Arts major requirement and the Fine Arts core curriculum requirement (contact Sabrina Kaiser in the International Center for more information).
+THEA fufills Theatre Arts major requirement and the Fine Arts core curriculum requirement.

 This course examines principles of social responsibility, ethics, law, and stakeholder theory as they apply to organizations domestically and abroad.
 Coverage includes business ethics; individual versus societal interests; labor and employment issues; consumer protection; discrimination and diversity; the natural environment; politics, public policy, and government regulation of business.
 Particular attention is given to developing moral reasoning skills.